Bad Boys (1995 film): Critical reception

 On Rotten Tomatoes, Bad Boys holds an approval rating of 44% based on 70 reviews, with an average rating of 5.3/10.
 The site's critical consensus reads: "Bad Boys stars Will Smith and Martin Lawrence have enjoyable chemistry; unfortunately, director Michael Bay too often drowns it out with set pieces and explosions in place of an actual story."
 On Metacritic, the film has a weighted average score of 41 out of 100, based on 24 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Most of the criticisms focused on the fact that despite the production of the film and the ability of the stars, the script did not diverge from the generic plot of a buddy-cop genre film, instead opting for repeated use of formulaic scenes.
+Most criticisms argued that, despite the production of the film and the ability of the stars, the script did not diverge from the generic plot of a buddy-cop genre film, instead opting for repeated use of formulaic scenes.

-Roger Ebert in his video review of the film on At the Movies noted that despite the highly energetic approach of the two lead actors and the visual style of the film, their acting talents were mostly "new wine in old bottles".
-He illustrated that many of the elements featured in the film including both the plot and characters had been recycled from other films, particularly those from the Lethal Weapon and Beverly Hills Cop series—recurrent stock-characters, police detective clichés and over-long action scenes.
-In describing the archetypal cop-buddy genre action scene adhered to by the film, Ebert noted "Whenever a movie like this starts to drag, there's always one infallible solution; have a car-chase and then blow something up real good."
+On the television show At the Movies, Roger Ebert noted that despite the highly energetic approach of the two lead actors and the visual style of the film, their acting talents were mostly "new wine in old bottles".
+He argued that many of the elements featured in the film, such as stock characters and other police film cliches as well as overly long action scenes, were recycled from other films, particularly those from the Lethal Weapon and Beverly Hills Cop series.
+He stated, "Whenever a movie like this starts to drag, there's always one infallible solution; have a car-chase and then blow something up real good."
 Ebert gave the film 2 out of 4 stars.

-Gene Siskel in his appraisal of the film said that he had lost interest in the film after its introduction due to the very formulaic approach, and repeated Roger Ebert's criticism that the talents of the lead actors were wasted; suggesting that the production company did not spend significant time producing a script which would be suitable for their talents.
+On the same broadcast, Gene Siskel said that he had lost interest in the film after its introduction due to the very formulaic approach, and repeated Roger Ebert's criticism that the talents of the lead actors were wasted, suggesting that the production company did not spend significant time producing a script which would be suitable for their talents.
 Siskel gave the film 2 out of 4.